Popular related searches

 Consider the First Time of Use

 Keep things simple and focus very much on key tasks when your app first launches.
 You can add complexity over time.
-If it’s confusing or hard to carry out a task the first time that your app is used – it’s likely that it will never be used again.
+If it’s confusing or hard to carry out a task the first time your app is used – it will likely never be used again.

 The Take Away